 • Never use a gas or propane stove, lantern, grill, or generator inside your home.

-• Portable generators should be used outdoors at least 25 feet away from a window, door, or vent.
-Basements and garages are not safe places to run a generator, even with doors and windows open.
+• Only use portable generators outdoors at least 25 feet away from a window, door, or vent.
+Basements and garages are not safe places to use a generator, even with doors and windows open.

-• Never leave the motor running in a vehicle parked in an enclosed or partially enclosed space, such as a garage or carport.
+• Never leave a vehicle running in an enclosed or partially enclosed space, such as a garage or carport.
 It is dangerous even if you leave the door open.

-• If you use a fireplace, make sure that your vents and flues are free of debris, especially if winds are high.
+• Keep fireplace vents and flues are free of debris, especially if it is windy outside.
 Flying debris can block ventilation lines.

-• Install and maintain carbon monoxide detectors in your home.
-Oregon and Washington Law requires working alarms in all homes and apartments with a potential source of CO gas.
+• Install carbon monoxide detectors in your home.
+Oregon and Washington laws require working alarms in all homes and apartments with a potential source of CO gas.
 They must be in each apartment and on each occupied floor.
 Replace your carbon monoxide detector's batteries when you adjust your clock for Daylight Saving Time.
 If your CO alarm goes off, leave immediately and call 9-1-1.

 • Make sure your gas and oil appliances and heating systems are installed properly, working well, and regularly serviced.
-The owner of a building is responsible for servicing and maintaining its heating system.
+Building owners are responsible for servicing and maintaining heating systems.

-• Never leave a child or pet in a car with the motor running.
-Don’t have windows open near running cars or trucks.
+• Never leave a child or pet in a vehicle with the motor running.
+Don’t keep building windows open near running vehicles.

 BEFORE, DURING & AFTER POWER OUTAGE